mountaintom/mcu8051ide-1.4.9-mt/README.md

 # mcu8051ide-1.4.9-mt

-A place to experiment, and possibility update and add some processors to this amazing app
+A place to experiment, and possibility update and add some processors to this amazing app.

-#### Check dev branch(es) for updated code.
+#### Check releases or branch(es) for updated code.

-I'm testing on a Raspberry Pi.
+This code is being tested on a Raspberry Pi.
 This version is run with the command ./main.tcl while inside the mcu8051ide-1.4.9-mt/lib directory.

 If not all the supporting libraries are installed on your system, try installing mcu8051ide from a package (sudo apt-get install mcu8051ide).
 This will install an older version, however it should install the dependencies needed for this newer version to work.